 This really only takes about 60 seconds to make, and then allow for a bit of time for it to set up.
 Just pop everything in a blender and wiz away.
 (I’m using my Blendtec for this.
 If you don’t have one, and you love a good blender – think about investing in one).
 We start with a base of Hidden Valley Ranch mix, buttermilk or regular is fine, and add in fresh garlic, cilantro, lime juice, green salsa, and buttermilk.
 After all that is in there and it’s blended, feel free to add hot sauce to taste, if you like.

 When it’s done, pop it in the fridge to thicken and let those flavors develop.

 It’s obviously awesome on salads, and also as a dip for things like chicken fingers, veggies and steak fries.
 If you’re making our Baked Creamy Chicken Taquitos, this is pretty much required to go along with them.

-1 pack (1oz) Hidden Valley Ranch Dressing Mix
+- 1 pack (1oz) Hidden Valley Ranch Dressing Mix (ignore directions on packet)

 You’ve got all of the ingredients to make an Our Best Bites version right here.
 Start with a fresh homemade tortilla, layer on some lime-cilantro rice (pineapple optional) and black beans, then some crispy romaine lettuce.
 Top with either taco chicken or lime-chili steak, some fresh Pico de Gallo and guacamole and fried tortilla strips for the big finish.
 Smother it in this salad dressing or this vinaigrette and you’ve got a salad ready to send you to food heaven!